getodk/governance/TSC1/README.md

 ## Asset Ownership
 It is important that key group assets are owned by organizational accounts rather than individuals.
 The group's assets currently include:

-* Google Docs - should be owned by opendatakit.org@gmail.com
+* Google Docs - should be owned by opendatakit.org@gmail.com (PMC owns that account)
-* Uberconference Room - Owned by ???
+* Uberconference Room - Owned by opendatakit.org@gmail.com
 * Github projects - owned by the opendatakit Github organization